Tessellators (Vibers), 2021. Mural relief in lime plaster and silicate paint, approximately 6 x 13 meters.

 Tessallators (Vibers) is a mural relief made for the gable wall at the Becco building in Kristian Augusts gate 11 in Oslo, as part of the building´s renovation in 2020-2021.

-Entra and Byantikvaren had chosen the wall as the site for a permanent decoration since there is a historic precedence for painted decorations and ads on the gable wall on buildings from this time.
+Entra and Byantikvaren had chosen the wall as the site for a permanent decoration, given the historic precedence for painted decorations and ads on the gable walls of buildings from this time.

-Following this historical cue, I proposed making a simple relief in two colors in the manner of common façade decorations in lime plaster, also making a conservation argument for a relief instead of the suggested wall painting format.
+Following this historical cue, I proposed making a simple relief in two colors in the manner of common Oslo façade decorations in lime plaster, whilst arguing for the conservation benefits of such a relief, versus the suggested wall painting format.

 Each of the figures were designed by following a simple technique for making organic yet tessellating shapes (the ability for a shape to be repeated in a pattern without spaces or overlaps – like a tile), by manipulating a square or other tessellating shape via cutting out sections and moving them diagonally to its other side.